Phorys/Books/_posts/2023-12-05-SF142_Dying_of_the_Light.md

 ---
-title: "Dying of the Light by George R. R. Martin"
+title: "142.
+Dying of the Light by George R. R. Martin"
 date: 2023-12-05
 ---
 ## Review